collabamigo/backend/form/README.md

 ```
 {
     1: {
-        type: "text"
+        type: "text" ,
-        label: "What is your name?"
+        label: "What is your name?" ,
     },
     2: {
-        type: "mcq"
+        type: "mcq" ,
-        label: "Choose a fruit"
+        label: "Choose a fruit",
         choice: {1:"apple"; 2:"orange"; 3:"fruit"}
     },
     3: {
-        type: "integer"
+        type: "integer",
-        label: "Enter the marks"
+        label: "Enter the marks",
     },
     4: {
-        type:"email"
+        type:"email",
-        label: "Whats your email"
+        label: "Whats your email",
-    }
+    },
 }
 ```